rkadey/Dealing-with-Imbalanced-Data-in-ML/README.md

 Here we will use imblearn’s SMOTE or Synthetic Minority Oversampling Technique.
 SMOTE uses a nearest neighbors' algorithm to generate new and synthetic data we can use for training our model.

 ### Conclusion
+In conclusion, dealing with class imbalance in datasets is very vital as it curbs inaccurate results.
+Five major ways of dealing with imbalance are; Changing the Performance Metric, Changing the algorithm, Oversampling the Minority class, Undersampling the Majority class and finally, using the Imblearn SMOTE teachnique.